 Betta fish do not get pregnant as they aren’t livebearers.
 Betta fish lay eggs that develop into fry or baby fish once fertilized by a male betta.
 Females can be pregnant with eggs for several weeks and will lay between 5 and 500 eggs at a time.
 Male betta fish make a bubble nest before mating and place each egg within it.

 The betta mating process is quite interesting to watch, so I will describe the process in more detail throughout the rest of this post.

-How Long Are Betta Fish Pregnant With Eggs
+How Long Does A Betta Fish Stay Pregnant With Eggs

 The female can lay a new batch of eggs every 48 to 72 hours until mating is complete, usually by mid-summer in their natural environment, and dependent on water conditions.

-When a female betta is ready to mate, her stomach will look a little fuller where she may appear pregnant, and this is the perfect time to introduce her to a male betta, especially if the male has built a bubble nest ready to woo the female.
+When a pregnant female betta is ready to mate, her stomach will look a little fuller where she may appear pregnant, and this is the perfect time to introduce her to a male betta, especially if the male has built a bubble nest ready to woo the female.

 Usually, a fertile female betta will also develop verticle stripes on her body when ready to mate.
 These stripes can be light or dark in color and are not to be confused with horizontal stripes that signify stress.